snerpent/dailyProgramer/README.md

 # dailyProgrammer

-www.redddit/r/dailyprogrammer
+<h1>All these problems can be found on the www.reddit/r/dailyprogrammer subreddit.</h1>

-Practice of coding snippets to keep my chops up =)
+These are daily challenges to practice of coding snippets to keep my chops up =)